Opened 17 years ago

 I know that it's not something all user might see at first glance but the value of this spec is not to only hide all the hidden folder in a huge .config.
 It's really to separate what can be removed (for example because you want to restore the default settings everywhere) from what cannot be removed in any circumstances.

-comment:3 Changed 16 years ago by markybob
+comment:3 by markybob, 16 years ago

 Note: See TracTickets for help on using tickets.